nusco/narjillos/backlog.md

     This is a complex direct interaction that might pave the road to an arms race amongst species.
     I should consider removing food by default after this is implemented.

+* Fix vector math
+  See TODOs and FIXMEs, in particular around vector projections.
-* Fix sketchy collision detection
+  This is probably the cause of sketchy collision detection
-  is this a bug?

 + Rewrite collision detection to be independent of max speed
   This can be almost as simple as it is now, but we should probably aim for generalized